nginxinc/nginx-gateway-fabric/docs/monitoring.md

 ## Available Metrics

-NGINX Kubernetes Gateway exports the following metrics:
+NGINX Gateway Fabric exports the following metrics:

 - NGINX metrics:
   - Exported by NGINX.
 Refer to the [NGINX Prometheus Exporter developer docs](https://github.com/nginxinc/nginx-prometheus-exporter#metrics-for-nginx-oss)
-  - These metrics have the namespace `nginx_kubernetes_gateway`, and include the label `class` which is set to the Gateway class of NKG.
-For example, `nginx_kubernetes_gateway_connections_accepted{class="nginx"}`.
+  - These metrics have the namespace `nginx_gateway_fabric`, and include the label `class` which is set to the Gateway class of NGF.
+For example, `nginx_gateway_fabric_connections_accepted{class="nginx"}`.

-- NGINX Kubernetes Gateway metrics:
+- NGINX Gateway Fabric metrics:
   - nginx_reloads_total.
 Number of successful NGINX reloads.
   - nginx_reload_errors_total.
 Number of unsuccessful NGINX reloads.
   - nginx_stale_config.
-1 means NKG failed to configure NGINX with the latest version of the configuration, which means NGINX is running with a stale version.
+1 means NGF failed to configure NGINX with the latest version of the configuration, which means NGINX is running with a stale version.
   - nginx_last_reload_milliseconds.
 Duration in milliseconds of NGINX reloads (histogram).
-  - These metrics have the namespace `nginx_kubernetes_gateway`, and include the label `class` which is set to the Gateway class of NKG.
-For example, `nginx_kubernetes_gateway_nginx_reloads_total{class="nginx"}`.
+  - These metrics have the namespace `nginx_gateway_fabric`, and include the label `class` which is set to the Gateway class of NGF.
+For example, `nginx_gateway_fabric_nginx_reloads_total{class="nginx"}`.

 - [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) metrics.
 These include:
   - Total number of reconciliation errors per controller